WORDS OF TORAH - FROM THE RABBIS:

 What is Diversity?
 Working Towards A Time When All Will Be Treated The Same

-Elul - The month of Introspection: Start A New Tradition - A New Ritual
+Elul - The Month of Introspection: Start a New Tradition.

 Start a new tradition: It's an easy one that will help you in your every day life.
 The month leading up to the Jewish New Year is called the period of Chesbon HaNefesh, Chesbon HaNefesh means examining our Soul.
 As we begin to prepare for the Jewish New Year, why not begin to examine your soul.
 Start journaling with GD.
 All it takes is a marble notebook, and a few minutes before you go to sleep.
 For those that wrote "Dear Diary...", you are already a step ahead of the game.
 Think about the gifts that you have, the things you long for, the day.
 Was it a day that you felt good about, a day that you could do something differently.
 Dialoguing with GD may be difficult at first for some, however with faith and practice you will begin to be able to get closer to GD.
 Start today.
 GD is listening.
 Begin the conversation.